 There remain extensive gaps in our knowledge; for example, it is still not known how inositols improve insulin sensitivity at the molecular level.
 The role of inositols in the ovaries in unclear and the data on whether there is dysregulation in MI and DCI metabolism within the reproductive system is conflicting.
 Whether inositols have an effect on other ovarian functions, such as steroidogenesis also remains to be elucidated.

 What we do know is that improving insulin resistance is a key therapeutic target for those investigating PCOS.
-Insulin resistance triggers many of the phenotypic features of the disease, including hyperandrogenism and menstrual cycle irregularities.
+Although insulin resistance is not one of the main diagnostic criterium for PCOS; it is a feature in many women who are diagnosed with PCOS and triggers many of the phenotypic features of the disease, including hyperandrogenism and menstrual cycle irregularities.
 It also increases the risk of type 2 diabetes.
-The inositols are still a potentially valuable tool for combating these symptoms and risks.
+Inositol supplementation is still a potentially valuable tool to explore for combating some of these symptoms and risks.

 As far as the inositols go, currently it appears we have more questions than answers.
-Until they become a licensed pharmaceutical product, it is likely that women will continue to take dietary supplements.
+Until inositols become a regulated supplement recommended by clinicians, is likely that women will continue to take dietary supplements.
 Women struggling with the symptoms of PCOS should also be encouraged to adopt lifestyle changes, as even small changes in weight have been shown to alleviate some of the negative effects of the condition.

 - Baillargeon, J.-P., et al. “Altered D-Chiro-Inositol Urinary Clearance in Women With Polycystic Ovary Syndrome.”
 Diabetes Care, vol. 29, no. 2, Feb.
 2006, pp. 300–305., doi:10.2337/diacare.29.02.06.dc05-1070.